 Second, your proposal may not be thorough.
 Read Michael Larsen’s How to Write a Book Proposal for clear instructions on what you need to include in your book proposal and how to write each section.
 You can also hire Lisa to provide feedback on your book proposal and how to improve it.

 Third, it’s a competitive market out there.
 Your book doesn’t just need to stand out—publishers need to be convinced that you will be great at promoting your book.
 That means you need to develop a following.
 Lisa tailors her brainstorming techniques to specific projects and helps clients find innovative ways to create an audience.
 She and her team of writing coaches can help you create a powerful media presence through social media on the Internet, large mailing lists, publication in major magazines and TV and radio appearances.

 How do I research the potential interest for my book?

 Check Amazon.com to determine how many books are published on your topic.
-Look inside the book while on Amazon and check out the table of contents and features of the book.
+Look inside the book while on Amazon; check out the table of contents and features of the book.
 Determine how yours will be different in content, tone and features.
 You may also want to go to a real live book store; open the books and skim or even buy them.
-Get information on your potential audience by watching who is picking up those books.
-Also, does your background make you an expert on this topic, and what do you have to offer that is new to the field?
+Get information on your potential audience by watching who picks up those books.
+Also, does your background make you an expert on this topic; what do you have to offer that is new to the field?